Damien Harris Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- Harris has racked up a team-high 892 rushing yards (55.8 per game) and scored 14 touchdowns.
+- Harris has churned out a team-high 892 rushing yards (55.8 per game) and scored 14 touchdowns.

 - He has handled 191, or 41.3%, of his team's 462 rushing attempts this season.